irfanhakim-as/homelab-wiki/topics/freedns.md

     In this example, `enp6s18` is the name of the active network interface.

-4. Update the ddclient configuration file:
+4. Update the ddclient dynamic DNS configuration file:

     ```sh
     sudo nano /etc/ddclient.conf